ZigzagAwaka/SelfSortingStorage/zigzag.SelfSortingStorage/README.md

 ##

 ### Compatibility notes
-- It's recommended to have the mod [GeneralImprovements](https://thunderstore.io/c/lethal-company/p/ShaosilGaming/GeneralImprovements/) with the `FixItems[...]` configs types activated
+- [GeneralImprovements](https://thunderstore.io/c/lethal-company/p/ShaosilGaming/GeneralImprovements/) is a required dependency because I'm rotating items based on it's `FixItems` configs.
+This may change in the future to improve compatibility with other mods.
-- Mods that change item resting position and rotation such as [Matty_Fixes](https://thunderstore.io/c/lethal-company/p/mattymatty/Matty_Fixes/) could be a problem but I'm not really sure
+- Mods that change item resting position and rotation such as [Matty_Fixes](https://thunderstore.io/c/lethal-company/p/mattymatty/Matty_Fixes/) could be a problem.
+I need some people to help me figure out how these other mods affects items placement in the Smart Cupboard.

 ##